-The site falls in the City Centre west affordable housing area where there is a requirement to provide 10% of the units as affordable housing, subject to a viability assessment.
-The applicant's original viability appraisal suggested that they did not consider any affordable housing to be viable as part of this development but following further discussions with the Council's viability consultant they later suggested that the scheme could provide a £600,000 contribution.
+Core Strategy Policy CS40 sets out the Council's policy approach to the provision of affordable housing, together with the Supplementary Planning Document on CIL and Planning Obligations.
+The site falls in the City Centre west affordable housing area where there is a requirement to provide up to 10% of the units as affordable housing, subject to a viability assessment.
+The applicant's original viability appraisal suggested that they did not consider any affordable housing to be viable as part of this development but following further discussions with the Council's viability consultant they later suggested that the scheme could provide a £600,000 contribution and then finally proposed a contribution of £650,000.
+Whilst officers originally recommended that this figure should be accepted, given the wider regeneration benefits of the scheme, Members did not accept this recommendation and deferred the application pending further negotiations on this point.

-The viability of the scheme has been assessed by the Council's appointed independent viability consultant who suggested that the proposed construction programme is too long when compared to other similar (and in cases, more complex) schemes).
-They have suggested reducing it to 24 months as opposed to the applicant's suggested 27 months, which ultimately affects the financing of the scheme and makes the development more viable in our consultant's view.
+The viability of the scheme has again been assessed by the Council's appointed independent consultant.
+He originally suggested that the proposed construction programme is too long when compared to other similar schemes in Sheffield and recommended that a 24 month programme (as opposed to the applicant's suggested 27 month programme) would be reasonable and that this would make the development more viable as it affects the financing of the project.